dmhuebner/dmhuebner.github.io/_portfolio/1_nexttask.md

 #### **SUMMARY**

-NextTask is a simple to-do list (<a href="https://en.wikipedia.org/wiki/Single-page_application" target="_blank">SPA</a>) app built with *Angular.js* and *Firebase*.
+NextTask is a simple to-do list (<a href="https://en.wikipedia.org/wiki/Single-page_application" target="_blank">SPA</a>) app built with *JavaScript*, *Angular.js* and *Firebase*.
 It uses the Firebase *AngularFire* module to provide a real-time backend with three-way data binding.
 It is designed to keep your to-do lists clean and realistic by removing tasks that are not completed within seven days.
 The idea is that if a task is not important enough to be completed within seven days, it does not belong on your to-do list.
 Expired tasks are still available under the Expired list, but they will be cleared from your Current list.

 {:.center}
 ![]({{ site.baseurl }}/img/work_assets/nexttask/nexttask_thumbnail.png)